AlexWorx/ALox-Logging-Library/README.md

 * **Conditional logging** (similar to assertions).

 * **Log Once** to restrict a log message or a set of log messages to appear only once (or up to n-times).

+* Support for **Recursive logging**, which is the correct execution of log statements during the evaluation of parameters of another log statement.

 * Automatic (OK, half-automatic :-) mapping of thread IDs to **readable thread names**